 It is not possible here to address in any detail the issues of dismissal under French Law but professional advice should always be sought prior to any measure envisaged.

-For further information on any of the above areas of French law, please click here.
+For further information on any of the above areas of French law and/or to reach French employment lawyers, please click here.

 Recommended lawyer(s) for advice